 a.
-Select from the drop-down menu the Peer Connection, VoIP Peer, Node or Resource Group to which the call will be routed; the list is categorized; best practice is to scroll down the list to the category and then select the entity.
-Alternatively, click the adjacent button; the 'Choose Topology Item' screen shown in the next figure is displayed; from this screen you can select the VoIP Peer, Peer Connection or Node.
-In large networks with high numbers of topology elements, this visual method of selecting the topology element may prevent human error from occurring and facilitate correct selection.
+Select from the drop-down menu the Peer Connection, VoIP Peer, node or Resource Group to which the call will be routed; the list is categorized; best practice is to scroll down the list to the category and then select the element.

+Alternatively, click the 'Select from map' icon and in the topology screen that opens select the VoIP Peer, Peer Connection or Node.
+In large networks with high numbers of topology elements, this visual method of selecting the topology element may prevent human error from occurring and facilitate precise selection.